martinvonz/jj/docs/config.md

 executable on your system](https://facebook.github.io/watchman/docs/install).

-You can configure `jj` to use watchman triggers to automatically create snapshots on filestem changes by setting `core.watchman.register_snapshot_trigger = true`.
+You can configure `jj` to use watchman triggers to automatically create snapshots on filesystem changes by setting `core.watchman.register_snapshot_trigger = true`.

 You can check whether Watchman is enabled and whether it is installed correctly